 Composed of medium to large-sized single-family homes and small apartment buildings, the real estate in Tiger Point is a mixture of old and new buildings.
 The vacancy rate of properties in Gulf Breeze Tiger Point is 7.2%, again falling in the middle range.

-Tiger Point is another great area to raise a family because of the sense of safety it provides with its low crime index, tight-knit community, and high-quality local schools.
+Tiger Point is another one of the best places to raise children because of the sense of safety it provides with its low crime index, tight-knit community, and high-quality local schools.

-Gulf Breeze has different amenities and recreational activities to offer to residents depending on the neighborhood you choose to live in.
+Gulf Breeze, FL has different amenities and recreational activities to offer to residents depending on the neighborhood you choose to live in.
 It’s best to take the time to visit and find out which area suits your needs and standards.

 If you would like help finding a rental property, give Remax Infinity Property Management a call today at (850) 994-1542.